Anass-Skalli/C.V/README.md

 - Designed and customized a LIMS information system on Access for test laboratories in collaboration with a six-person team, adhering to ISO 17025 standards.

 ## TECHNICAL SKILLS
-- Proficiency in Office suite: Excel, PowerPoint, Access, MS-Project et Visio.
+- Proficiency in Office suite: Excel, PowerPoint, Access, MS-Project and Visio.
 - Programming languages: Python (NumPy, Pandas, Matplotlib & Scikit-learn), R, Java, SQL, and VBA.